 To convert representation symbology to unique values symbology, follow these steps:

-- In the Contents pane, select a feature layer drawn with representations.
+- In the Contents pane, choose a feature layer drawn with representations.
 On the Feature Layer tab, in the Drawing group, click Symbology to open the Symbology pane.

 The Symbology pane appears.